 Studies about gender homophily in social networking websites among teenagers and adults have yielded more nuanced results.
 Laniado et al. (2016) find strong gender homophily among adolescent girls and boys — though not always for the same kinds of online activities — on a Spanish social networking service.
 However, Thelwall (2009) finds that MySpace users have similar levels of interactions regardless of their gender.

 Social learning suggests that children learn through observation and model their behaviour after their parents.
 Transmission of political attitudes is deemed to be more effective when cue-giving and reinforcement from the socializing agent are strong and consistent (Jennings, Stoker, and Bowers 2009).
-Research has found that social learning exhibits gender effects: observer-model similarity leads children to model their behaviour based on the behaviour of models that resemble them (Bandura 1969).
+Research has found that social learning exhibits gendered effects: observer-model similarity leads children to model their behaviour based on the behaviour of models that resemble them (Bandura 1969).
 Indeed, past research has shown that the trickle-down effect of political engagement is stronger for mother–daughter dyads than other parent–child dyads (Gidengil, Wass, and Valaste 2016).
 Observer-model similarity should also apply to the influence of other role models.

 Gender homophily and social learning both suggest that children are influenced by same-gender models.
 These models include parents, as social learning theory finds it, and peers, as gender homophily theory finds it.
 However, it might be the case that other role models, including teachers and social media influencers, also have a broader influence on children of their gender.
 This would be coherent with the idea that observer-model similarity encourages children to model their behaviour on people who resemble them.
 Is gender homophily just one example among many of social learning through observer-model similarity?

-Social learning theory has been used to study mothers and fathers’ relative impact on sons and daughters’ political engagement, but not to explain overall gender differences in political engagement, such as women’s higher interest for health care politics and men’s higher tendency to discuss partisan politics.
-A broader application of social learning that includes parents, peers, teachers and influencers would provide a comprehensive overview of the mechanisms of reinforcement of the gender gap in political interest through generations.
+Social learning theory has been used to study mothers and fathers’ relative impact on sons and daughters’ political engagement, but not to explain overall gender differences in political engagement, such as women’s higher interest in health care politics and men’s higher tendency to discuss partisan politics.
+A broader application of social learning that includes parents, peers, teachers and influencers would provide a more comprehensive understanding of who influences girls and boys to decide what constitutes politics and how much attention they should devote to varied aspects of it.

 The transmission of political engagement through childhood socialization

 The idea that gender differences in political engagement are rooted in early childhood socialization has been argued by many for a long time (e.g., Bashevkin 1993).
-Whether boys or girls are more politically engaged during childhood and teenage is up to debate.
-Most studies find that political participation is higher among girls (Alozie, Simon, and Merrill 2003; Hooghe and Stolle 2004; Malin, Tirri, and Liauw 2015; Quintelier 2010, 2015; Wilkenfeld 2009), with only a few dissenting voices which find no significant gender gap (Eckstein, Noack, and Gniewosz 2012).
-However, other indicators of political engagement have not been studied as much and have yielded mixed results.
+Whether boys or girls are more politically engaged during childhood and teenage years is contested in the literature.
+Most studies find that political participation is higher among girls (Alozie, Simon, and Merrill 2003; Hooghe and Stolle 2004; Malin, Tirri, and Liauw 2015; Quintelier 2010, 2015; Wilkenfeld 2009), with one study findingno significant gender gap (Eckstein, Noack, and Gniewosz 2012).
 Bos et al. (2020) find that boys are more interested in politics in elementary school, but Alozie, Simon, and Merrill (2003) find that girls are more politically interested than boys, a gap that emerges during childhood and endures through adolescence.
 Mayer and Schmidt (2004) find that political interest is slightly higher for boys than girls in grades 7–9 in China, Mexico and the United States, but not in Japan.
 For political knowledge, Pereira, Fraile, and Rubal (2015) find that boys are better at naming political facts but girls are better at analyzing political matters, while Cosgrove and Gilleece (2012) find that 14-year-old girls have more civic knowledge in most countries.